ManOfTheMask/InfinityChat/README.md

 KeepQuiet uses a **PGP challenge-response** flow instead of passwords:

 1. On signup, the browser generates a PGP key pair.
 The private key is downloaded to your device and never leaves it.
 The public key is registered with the server.
 2. On login, you upload your private key file and enter your passphrase.
-The client extracts the public key, requests an encrypted challenge from the server, decrypts it locally, and returns the solution to prove ownership of the private key.
+The client extracts the public key, sends it to `GET /login/challenge` to receive a server-generated random challenge encrypted with that public key.
-3. Once authenticated, a session is established server-side.
+3. The client decrypts the challenge locally and sends the plaintext answer to `POST /login/verify`.
+A successful match establishes an authenticated server-side session (1-hour cookie).
+4. Challenges expire after 5 minutes and are deleted from memory after use, preventing replay attacks.
-4. If PGP credentials are not already in `sessionStorage`, an unlock overlay prompts you to re-enter them so messages can be decrypted without logging out.
+5. If PGP credentials are not already in `sessionStorage`, an unlock overlay prompts you to re-enter them so messages can be decrypted without logging out.

 ### Messaging
 - Conversations are 1-to-1 DMs between friends.